kurious-diru/streaming-application/thought-process.md

 ### Assumptions:

-- The order in which the data is processed is not taken into account
+- The processing order of input data is not maintained
-- As it is mimicking a streaming application, the input is given on one-by-one basis
+- As it is mimicking a streaming application, the input is given one record at a time
 - Limiting the calculated value precision to upto 3 decimal digits
+- The given data is clean and can be used directly

+### Future scope:

+- Write more tests to cover the application as it grows
+- Include technologies which handle data in scale like Kafka streams and Faust
+- Build a pre-processing pipeline to handle noisy data
+- Can use a load balancing technology like Tremor if logs are too high
+-